Community 4-H Club

 Things To Know Before Starting My 4-H Club

-Clubs must have a minimum of eight members and at least one volunteer leader who is 18 years of age or older.
-In addition, a club must offer at least one 4-H approved project.
+Clubs must have at least eight members and at least one volunteer leader who is 18 or older.
+In addition, a club must offer at least one 4-H-approved project.
 The 4-H Alberta club year is from October 1st to September 30th.
-Clubs may choose to register prior to October 1st, but not earlier than September 1st.
+Clubs may register before October 1st but not earlier than September 1st.